 How Does It Work

-In order to increase your projects success rate consider using an alternative to the traditional approach, and combine outsourcing with in-sourcing.
-This hybrid approach allows for a few in-house resources to work collaboratively with a full sized development team provided by your technology partner.
+In order to increase your projects, success rate considers using an alternative to the traditional approach and combine outsourcing with in-sourcing.
+This hybrid approach allows for a few in-house resources to work collaboratively with a full-sized development team provided by your technology partner.
 This method provides the load-based workforce needed, increases your capability to and to maintain and support your application once it is finished, as well as naturally sharing inside development knowledge about your application to your internal team.
 Your technology partners’ team essentially trains your in-house staff while developing your software.
-If this approach sound interesting, take a look at our other article discussing it at length.
+If this approach sounds interesting, take a look at our other article discussing it at length.

 Who Are You Going to Count On